BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 	    elements = parser.parse(tag)
 ```

 The element parsers are defined  when the Document Parser is constructed.
 Each element parser corresponds to a high-level `Tag`.
-A document can have multiple high-level `Tag`s, such as an assignment and an override.
-This is an especially useful combination, since overrides specify exceptions to assignment due dates and visibility.

 ```python
 self.element_processors = {